Analysis of Unitarity in Conformal Quantum Gravity: Unitarity

+where $T$ is a time-ordered product of the fields $(\cdots)$.
+Now, assuming that $\Box$ commutes with the $T$ product and using the graviton equation of motion

-where the ``$\cdots$'' represent longitudinal terms that vanish thanks to the transverse polarization tensors, as well as some $\Ord(\alpha)$ interaction terms that also vanish in the reduction formula due to their lack of poles.
-Finally, with these preparations we can arrive at the LSZ reduction formula by the standard construction \cite{Lehmann1955}, also taking care to account for disconnected terms in line with the cluster decomposition principle \cite{Weinberg1996}.
+where the ``$\cdots$'' represent longitudinal terms that vanish thanks to the transverse polarization tensors as well as $\Ord(\alpha_g)$ interaction terms that also vanish in the reduction formula due to their lack of poles, we may simplify the $\aop{h}{\lambda}$ overlap above and write\footnote{The reduction formula (\ref{LSZrf}) will pick up additional terms if $\Box$ does not commute with $T$ product in (\ref{ahoverlap}).}

-The presence of the dipole wave functions $g^*_{\bm q}$ in this expression complicates matters in our quest to demonstrate unitarity.
-Specifically, these functions lead to a violation of energy conservation in scattering processes.
-To see how this issue arises, we recast the dipole\footnote{Note that this is expression is given in the continuum limit where $f_{\bm p}(x) = \frac{e^{ipx}}{\sqrt{2E(2\pi)^3}}$.} as

-where $p^\mu$ must be treated as off-shell before evaluation in the derivative expression.
-We next perform a Fourier transform of (\ref{LSZrf}) and denote the momentum-space amputated Greens function with $\Gamma_{\cdots}$ as defined by